 Week Against Racism and Anti-Semitism at the University of Montpellier

 Through a program combining exhibitions, webinars, conferences, and film screenings, the university reaffirms its commitment to equality, inclusion, and the fight against all forms of discrimination.
-As the first French university to receive the “Gender Equality and Diversity” Alliance Label issued by AFNOR,UM its in-depth work to provide everyone with the tools for understanding, reflection, and action.
-This year, the week dedicated to combating racism and antisemitism invites us to examine the mechanisms of racism and antisemitism, to reflect on the intertwining of oppressions, and to bring to light experiences that are often rendered invisible.
+As the first French university to receive the Alliance “Gender Equality and Diversity” Label issued by AFNOR,UM its in-depth work to provide everyone with the tools for understanding, reflection, and action.
+This year, the week dedicated to combating racism and antisemitism invites us to examine the mechanisms of racism and antisemitism, to reflect on the intersection of oppressions, and to bring to light experiences that are often rendered invisible.

 This week's wrestling schedule at the University of Montpellier (registration required)